medusajs/medusa/docs/content/modules/carts-and-checkout/cart.md

 ## Overview

-The cart is a virtual shopping cart that customers use to choose products they want to eventually purchase.
-They can set the quantity, add discounts, and more before they proceed to the checkout.
+The cart allows customers to go from browsing products to completing an order.
+Many actions can be performed on a cart, like adding line items, applying discounts, creating shipping methods, and more before eventually completing it and creating an Order.

-In Medusa, a cart isn’t only used to check out and place an order.
-It’s also used to create swaps.

 ---